tendermint/spec/rfc/002-nonzero-genesis.md

 ## Proposal

-Tendermint will allow chains to start from an arbitrary initial height, with the minimum amount of changes to existing code and protocols:
+Tendermint will allow chains to start from an arbitrary initial height:

 * A new field `initial_height` is added to the genesis file, defaulting to `1`.
 It can be set to any non-negative integer, and `0` is considered equivalent to `1`.